 J.D., University of California Berkeley Law (2019)

-Hannah Flanery is not teaching any Law courses in Fall 2022.
+Hannah Flanery is teaching the following courses in Fall 2022:

 Courses During Other Semesters